Graduate Diploma in Wound, Ostomy and Continence Practice

 Admission criteria for Australian and New Zealand students

-Domestic entry requirements: Specifically, Curtin Bentley applicants must hold a bachelor degree and Graduate Certificate in Wound, Ostomy and Continence Nursing (Graduate Certificate with a minimum course weighted average of 70) or equivalent and registration as a comprehensive or general nurse in Division One with the Nursing and Midwifery Board of Australia (NMBA).
-Prospective applicants should have a minimum of 12 months experience in a specialist area of practice.
+Domestic entry requirements: Specifically, Curtin Bentley applicants must hold a Graduate Certificate in Wound, Ostomy and Continence Practice (with a minimum course weighted average of 70) or equivalent and have current registration as a comprehensive or general nurse in Division One with the Nursing and Midwifery Board of Australia (NMBA).

-Singapore entry requirements: Curtin Singapore applicants must hold a bachelor degree and Graduate Certificate in Wound, Ostomy and Continence Nursing (Graduate Certificate with a minimum course weighted average of 70) or equivalent and must be recognised by Curtin University, AND registration as a registered nurse with the Singapore Nursing Board.
-The minimum English language entry requirements IELTS 7.0 (no band less than 6.5) or equivalent.
+Singapore entry requirements: Curtin Singapore applicants must hold a Graduate Certificate in Wound, Ostomy and Continence Practice (with a minimum course weighted average of 70) or equivalent and must be recognised by Curtin University, AND have current registration as a registered nurse with the Singapore Nursing Board.
+The minimum English language entry requirements IELTS 7.0 (no band less than 7.0) or equivalent.

 Please refer to the following statements before applying for this course